Cookie preferences

 What does your innovation look like in practice?

-Face-to-face participatory learning programmes co-created with young people, where they actively engage in real-world challenges while developing transversal skills, building meaningful relationships, and strengthening connections with local youth associations.
+In practice, within Common Room’s face-to-face learning programs, young people actively engage in real-world challenges while developing transversal skills, building meaningful relationships, and strengthening connections with local public institutions and youth associations.
+At the same time, teachers receive specialized support to advance their professional learning and development.

 How has it been spreading?

 We have implemented two complementary projects: one in a public school, focused on deliberation, oratory, and collaborative problem-solving through real-world challenges; and another in university and community settings, focused on developing social, intercultural, and communication skills while fostering social inclusion.
-Both have demonstrated measurable results and impact.
-At this stage, Common Room is supported by several partners, is ready for replication, and we are open to social investment to scale our impact.
+Both have demonstrated measurable results and tangible impact.
+At this stage, Common Room is supported by academic and local partners, ready for replication, and open to social investment to scale its impact further.

 If I want to try it, what should I do?

-Contact us to receive mentoring and pilot Common Room in your school or community.
+If you want to implement it, feel free to contact us for mentoring and to pilot Common Room in your school or community.